Walodja1987/xns/README.md

 **How to register a public namespace:**
 1. **Choose a Namespace:** Select an available namespace and set the desired price per name (must be a multiple of 0.001 ETH).
-2. **Register Namespace:** Submit a transaction with the required ETH to register the namespace (see [`registerPublicNamespace`](https://github.com/Walodja1987/xns/blob/main/docs/API.md#registerpublicnamespace) in the API docs).
+2. **Register Namespace:** Submit a transaction with the required ETH to register the namespace (see [`registerPublicNamespace`][api-registerPublicNamespace] in the API docs).
 Any excess will be refunded.

 As the public namespace creator, you have an exclusive 30-day window to register or sponsor any name within your namespace.
 After this period, anyone can freely register names.

 **How to register a private namespace:**
 1. **Choose a Namespace:** Select an available namespace and set the desired price per name (must be a multiple of 0.001 ETH).
-2. **Register Namespace:** Submit a transaction with the required ETH to register the namespace (see [`registerPrivateNamespace`](https://github.com/Walodja1987/xns/blob/main/docs/API.md#registerprivatenamespace) in the API docs).
+2. **Register Namespace:** Submit a transaction with the required ETH to register the namespace (see [`registerPrivateNamespace`][api-registerPrivateNamespace] in the API docs).
 Any excess will be refunded.

-The private namespace creator registers names via the authorized flow (see [`registerNameWithAuthorization`](https://github.com/Walodja1987/xns/blob/main/docs/API.md#registernamewithauthorization) in the API docs).
-The namespace creator can also use the [`registerName`](https://github.com/Walodja1987/xns/blob/main/docs/API.md#registername) function to register a name for themselves.
+The private namespace creator registers names via the authorized flow (see [`registerNameWithAuthorization`][api-registerNameWithAuthorization] in the API docs).
+The namespace creator can also use the [`registerName`][api-registerName] function to register a name for themselves.

 **Notes:**
 - The `eth` namespace cannot be registered to avoid confusion with ENS.